 How does HAI help in regard to your Aqeeqah?
 During the time of our Qurban Project, when you donate money for your baby's Aqeeqah, Human Appeal International will slaughter the sheep in Australia and have it distributed as either hard frozen pieces or canned.
 It can be sent to one of the following destinations for $130: Lebanon, Syria and Syrian refugees, Palestine, Jordan, Kosovo, Sri Lanka, Egypt, Iraq, Bosnia, Burmese refugees, Central Africa, Sudan, Fiji, Pakistan, Somalia, Kashmir, Bangladesh, Afghanistan, Indonesia, India, Eritrean refugees

-After our Qurban Project is finished for the year, the sheep for your aqeeqah is slaughtered locally in needy regions for $130 per sheep.
+After our Qurban Project is finished for the year, the sheep for your aqeeqah is slaughtered locally in needy regions (Somalia, Bangladesh or Sri Lanka) for $130 per sheep.